-Emissions in the category "Purchased Goods and Services" has by far the largest impact and must therefore be our main area of focus when implementing measures to reduce our climate impact.
-To achieve the goal of a 50% reduction in greenhouse gas emissions in scope 3 by 2030, we are continuing to work on measures involving the conscious selection of materials that generate low greenhouse gas emissions.
+Emissions in the category "Purchased Goods and Services" have by far the largest impact and must therefore be our main focus area when implementing measures to reduce our climate impact.
+To achieve the goal of 50% absolute reduction in greenhouse gas emissions in scope 3 by 2030, we are continuing to work on measures involving the conscious selection of materials that generate low greenhouse gas emissions.
 We are continuing to increase the percentage of lining and outer materials manufactured with the water-, chemicals- and energy-saving solution dyeing process in our collections.
-We also recognize the importance of continuing to develop relationships with our partners to achieve a more sustainable production process.
+We also recognise the importance of continuing to develop relationships with our partners to reduce our climate footprint in the production processes.